-Most days we will explore the garden outside and get some fresh air at the same time.
+It is very rare to miss an opportunity to explore the garden outside and to grab some fresh air.
 Our amazing garden has a wendy house, a digging patch, swing and slide set, a vegetable plot and a wild area.
 We also have a variety of bikes and balls we can bring out which only adds to the fun!
 When the weather is kind we may choose to extend our water play out doors ……. or whatever else take the children’s fancy!

 The highlight for many of the children is our mud-kitchen.
 They enjoy acting out their own small scenarios and have even been heard inviting each other back for tea!
 However, if your child is more into digging than cooking, then we have a very special area of the garden set aside for that too with spades and ride-on diggers.

 We plant our own flowers and vegetables too (we have been winners at the Torphins Agricultural Show!) and recycle our waste into the compost bin.
 Recently, we have watched frog-spawn develop into frogs and spent a lot of time searching the garden for bugs and beasties.
 Who knew there were so many things living in OUR garden!